 Ms. McDonnell previously worked on the development of skills gap reports for New Skills at Work, a JPMorgan Chase workforce readiness initiative aimed at closing the skills gap, and provided research support for Breaking Through, JFF’s collaboration with the National Council for Workforce Education to create opportunities for adults with little education to prepare for and succeed in college technical programs.

-Ms. McDonnell has a master in education policy and management from the Harvard Graduate School of Education.
-She also holds a bachelor of fine arts in painting and a bachelor’s in Spanish from the University of Iowa.
+Ms. McDonnell has a master's degree in education policy and management from the Harvard Graduate School of Education.
+She also holds bachelor's degrees in painting and Spanish from the University of Iowa.